RetroPie/RetroPie-Docs/docs/Manual-Installation.md

 ## Install Raspbian/Raspberry Pi OS

+**NOTE**: The Rasberry Pi OS 'bullseye' release is not yet supported by RetroPie.
+Manual installation should use the previous/legacy release of Raspberry Pi OS, available [here](https://www.raspberrypi.com/software/operating-systems/#raspberry-pi-os-legacy).

 This guide is a manual process to recreate the stock SD image RetroPie released on the [RetroPie Website](https://retropie.org.uk/download/) for the Raspberry Pi.
 If you aren't comfortable with the terminal you would be wise to just use the RetroPie SD image provided.

 If you are trying to follow this guide because you want the PIXEL desktop environment, you can already install it on the stock RetroPie SD image by following the guide [here](FAQ#where-did-the-desktop-go)